Last reviewed 8 January 2021

-The Government has issued guidance for employers to enable food businesses to carry out their activities while keeping employees and others, such as customers, safe.
+The Government has updated its guidance for businesses to carry out their activities while keeping employees and others, such as customers, safe.
 Louise Dawkes considers the specific guidance for restaurants, bars and cafés, giving practical suggestions for workplace safety and other sources for help, advice and support.

 An employer must protect the health, safety and wellbeing of workers as well as others who are affected by the business such as customers, delivery personnel, enforcement officers, etc.